-The project proposal page (Fig. 8) shows in the upper part some information about the proposal state and missing information (see 8.7 Project Member), below this some general project information (title, abstract, etc.) and at the bottom the project consortium.
-In the edit mode of this page (see 8.5 View and Edit Mode) the coordinator can modify any project information including uploading of part B, add partner to or remove partner from the proposal, allow partner to modify their "own" information and print the available proposal data (Fig. 7).
+The project proposal page (Fig. 8) shows in the upper part some information about the proposal state and missing information (see chapter 8.7), below this some general project information (title, abstract, etc.) and at the bottom the project consortium.
+In the edit mode of this page (see chapter 8.5) the coordinator can modify any project information including uploading of part B, add partner to or remove partner from the proposal, allow partner to modify their "own" information and print the available proposal data (Fig. 7).